-Evidence-based guidelines (Allergic Rhinitis in Asthma, ARIA)279 recommend intranasal corticosteroids for treatment of allergic rhinitis.
-In population-based studies, treatment of rhinitis with intranasal corticosteroids is associated with less need for asthma-related hospitalization and emergency department visits.280 However, few placebo-controlled studies have systematically evaluated the effect of proper treatment and management of chronic rhinosinusitis on asthma control.
+Evidence-based guidelines (Allergic Rhinitis in Asthma, ARIA)314 recommend intranasal corticosteroids for treatment of allergic rhinitis.
+In a case-control study, treatment of rhinitis with intranasal corticosteroids was associated with less need for asthma-related hospitalization and emergency department visits 315 but a meta-analysis found improvement in asthma outcomes only in patients not also receiving ICS.
+316 However, few placebo-controlled studies have systematically evaluated the effect of proper treatment and management of chronic rhinosinusitis on asthma control.
+A recent placebo-controlled trial of nasal mometasone in adults and children with chronic rhinosinusitis and poorly-controlled asthma showed no benefit for asthma outcomes, suggesting that, while chronic rhinosinusitis can contribute to respiratory symptoms, e.g. chronic cough, its treatment in patients with asthma should be targeted at the symptoms of rhinosinusitis rather than to improve asthma control.
+317